Xray-OS/xray_os/README.md

 ![Xray_OS logo](https://images2.imgbox.com/67/fa/UbT8qfSj_o.png)
 This is the iso build folder for Xray_OS.
-Big thanks to @arcolinux, because it was my main learning source, to understand the way Arch Linux works in a manner that allows me to make this project possible, specifically, the ALCI Project: Arch Linux Calamares Installer.
+Big thanks to arcolinux, because it was my main learning source, to understand the way Arch Linux works in a manner that allows me to make this project possible, specifically, the ALCI Project: Arch Linux Calamares Installer.

 ### Don't care about reading, just want to download the ISO right now?